Alvearie/de-identification/docs/masking-providers.md

     }
 ```

-  Example 1 contains a CONDITIONAL ruleset for a condition field with a
-   regular path, that is, not a FHIR array data element.

-   In the example, the objective of the CONDITIONAL ruleset is to mask
-   the version data element of the Device FHIR Resource using the PSEUDONYM
+   In Example 1 the objective is to mask the **version** data element of FHIR Device resource
-   masking provider; this applies if the model data element of the Device FHIR Resource has
+   documents using the PSEUDONYM masking provider if the input document contains a data element
-   the value **example_model**.
-Otherwise, the default HASH masking provider is
+   named **model** with the value **example_model**.
+If that condition is not met, the next entry
-   used.
-By construction, if none of the conditions specified in the ruleset
-   is met, the specified default option is used.

-   Each array node of the conditional.mask.ruleSet JSON contains a data masking
-   provider along with its optional configuration parameters.
-The condition
-   properties that must be satisfied in order for this provider to be applied
+   in the maskRuleSet is checked.
+Since that array member does not include a condition, it is met
-   (for example, the PSEUDONYM masking provider in Example 1, along with the options
+   automatically and so the HASH masking provider is applied to the **version**.
-   **generateViaOptionsMinLength = 12** and
-   **generateViaOptionsMaxLength = 12**) are applied to mask the
-   version data element only when the model data element has the value
-   **example_model**.
-When the first condition is met, the corresponding
-   data masking provider is applied.
-Optionally, a default data masking
-   provider can be used, if none of the conditions of the previous rules in the
-   conditional ruleset is met.
-The default masking provider should be placed
-   last in the list.

-   **Note:** If a default data masking provider
-   (without condition) is not provided, and if none of the conditions of the
-   specified masking providers (with conditions) is met, then the data value
-   is not masked.
-It is maintained as-is.

->   The configured CONDITIONAL JSON element consists of four properties:

->-  **field**: This contains the path of the condition field in the FHIR Resource
-    type.
-The path may be either a regular path (that is, a non-array element path) or an
-    array query format path.
-For a description, see [Introduction to the Data De-Identification service configuration](masking-config-overview.md).

->-   **value**: This contains the expected value of the condition field.

->-   **type**: This contains the data type of the condition field.
-Currently, only
-    String data elements are supported.

->-   **operator**: The comparison operator to be used between the actual value of
-    the condition field and the user-requested value.
-Currently, four String
-    comparison operators are supported in CONDITIONAL: equals, equalsIgnoreCase,
-    contains, and contained_in.

->   Operator equals checks if the actual value is the same as the user-requested
->   value.
-Operator equalsIgnoreCase performs the same check, but ignores the case
->   (capitalized versus non-capitalized letters).
-The contains operator checks if the
->   value of the condition field contains, as a subset, the user-specified value.
->   Finally, the contained_in operator checks if the value of the condition field is
->   contained in the user specified-value.

-   **Example 2: Conditional masking of a FHIR data element, based on another FHIR data element value in an array node**
+   **Example 2: Conditional masking of a data element based on another data element value in an array node**

 ```
     {